Table of Contents

 One unique feature of CodaKid is that it provides online mentoring support from a friendly team of teachers who answer questions and even do screen-share sessions with students.

-If your children are into Minecraft, CodaKid’s award-winning Mod Creation 1: The Adventure Begins will teach them how to create Minecraft Mods using the Java programming language.
+If your children are into Minecraft and Roblox, CodaKid’s award-winning online courses will teach them how to create Minecraft Mods using the Java programming language and custom Roblox games using Lua.

 Swift Playgrounds (Free)